trychlos/pwix-orderable-stack/README.md

 This Meteor packages defines an `IOrderableStack` interface and provides a `OrderableStack` implementation of this interface.

-_Note: this could be as well just a pure NPM package (todo#1: to do another day)._
+_Note: this could be as well just a pure NPM package (todo #1: to do some day)._

 ## Configuration

-The package's behavior can be configured through a call to the `OrderableStack.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+The package's behavior can be configured through a call to the `OrdStack.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are: